Best Crypto Hardware Wallets 2025

 The top hardware wallets generally don’t charge an additional fee to use the wallet after you’ve purchased it.
 However, many wallets enable crypto swaps or purchases from within the wallet’s software app.
 In this case, you may encounter fees or other costs.

 There are several ways to trade crypto, ranging from centralized crypto exchanges to decentralized exchanges and peer-to-peer exchanges.
 Ledger Live, for example, offers ways to buy crypto from within Ledger’s wallet software suite.
-Transaction fees vary depending on the provider you choose within the app.
+Moreover, transaction fees vary depending on the provider you choose within the app.

 In most cases, buying on an exchange will be less expensive compared to using your wallet’s app.
 But you may prefer to buy through your wallet app.
-If so, compare buying fees before choosing the best crypto hardware wallet for your use case.
+Either way, comparing those fees will have an impact on your specific use case.

 5. Mobile Experience

 Not too long ago, mobile and hardware wallets didn’t belong in the same sentence.
 Most cold wallets worked via a USB cable plugged into a computer.
-However, with Bluetooth connectivity available on some hardware wallets or even NFC support, as seen with the Ledger Nano, crypto hardware wallets can go wherever you go.
+However, with Bluetooth connectivity available on some hardware wallets or even NFC support, crypto hardware wallets can go wherever you go.

 Some models, like Ledger wallets, can connect to Android phones via an optional OTG cable that uses the USB-C port on your phone.